Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-screenshot.png
    :align:   center
-   :alt:     WebRTC loopback video call
+   :alt:     Kurento Hello World Screenshot: WebRTC in loopback
    :width: 600px

+   *Kurento Hello World Screenshot: WebRTC in loopback*

 The interface of the application (an HTML web page) is composed by two HTML5 video tags: one showing the local stream (as captured by the device webcam) and the other showing the remote stream sent by the media server back to the client.

 The logic of the application is quite simple: the local stream is sent to the Kurento Media Server, which returns it back to the client without